 Short-Term Vacation Rentals

-All short term vacation rental properties shall receive an STR license prior to advertising or operation.
+All short term vacation rental properties must receive an STR license prior to advertising or operation.

 Compliance Timeline for Existing STR License Holders

-If you are in the Neighborhood Overlay Zone and you have an active STR license or applied for a license before the new regulations were adopted on December 16, 2021 you will have until September 2025 to convert your current license to one of the new license types.
-However, you may elect to convert during any renewal period prior to 2025.
+If you are in the Neighborhood Overlay Zone and you have an active pre-existing STR license or applied for a license before the new regulations were adopted on February 15, 2023 your license will automatically be converted to a Type II license during renewal 2023.

 STR Responsible Agents

 The Responsible Agent (RA) is the main point of contact for your short-term rental unit.
 If an issue pertaining to your STR is reported, the Responsible Agent will be contacted, and he or she will have 60 minutes to respond with a plan for resolving the issue.
 The Responsible Agent is required to be available to respond to issues 24/7 and must have a text-enabled phone.